-When it comes to purchasing a commercial property – whether it’s your first purchase or your tenth – be sure to double check that you have considered the items listed below.
+Regarding purchasing a commercial property — whether it’s your first purchase or your tenth — be sure to follow these eleven best practices.
 It’ll save you time, and most of all, money.

 - Purchase Agreement.This is the single most important document that you can have in your commercial real estate transaction.
 With very few exceptions, a well-written purchase agreement will set forth the terms and conditions and timing of your purchase transaction.